temmkainc/open-messenger/README.md

 # Open Messenger

-A real-time cross-platform messenger built with .NET, SignalR, Angular, Docker, and Kubernetes.
+A real-time cross-platform messenger that is currently in progress.
+It will be created with with .NET, SignalR, Angular, Docker, and Kubernetes.

+There is a list of planned features and technologies : (In Progress..)

 ## 🚀 Features